There are three possible results for testing for a BRCA1 or BRCA2 gene mutation.

 Some people can feel relief and reassurance if they are not found to have a genetic cause for their cancer.

-If you have this result and do not have a family history of ovarian or breast cancer (two or more close relatives with either ovarian or breast cancer), it's most likely that your ovarian cancer was a one-off in your family ('sporadic').
+If you have this result and don't have a family history of ovarian or breast cancer (two or more close relatives with either ovarian or breast cancer), it's most likely that your ovarian cancer was a one-off in your family ('sporadic').
 It means your risk, and the risk of your children, of developing breast cancer and other cancers associated with the BRCA1 and BRCA2 genes is probably similar to the general population.

 Can my family members still receive a genetic test?